MaNaS0708/Lilly/README.md

 - more diagnostic visibility for trigger and model lifecycle issues
 - more refined accessibility feedback patterns
 - investigation of an eventual iOS path once the native runtime story matures

 ---

-## Built for the Gemma 4 Good Hackathon

-Lilly was built as a submission for the **Gemma 4 Good Hackathon**, with a focus on **assistive technology**, **digital equity**, and **private AI that serves real human needs**.

-This project is grounded in a belief that AI is most powerful when it restores choice.

-Not just faster answers.
-Not just a more polished demo.
-But more independence, more confidence, and more privacy for people who deserve technology that meets them with respect.

-Lilly is our attempt to build that kind of technology.

----